 The pressure!
-And then, you muster up the guts to finally approach them only to realize they are not intimidating at all, but actually really chill and laid back and equally into you as you are into them!
+And then, you muster up the guts to finally approach them only to realize they are not intimidating at all, but actually really laid back and kinda quiet and equally into you as you are into them!
 What a glorious moment!

 That’s needle-turn appliqué.
 I’m willing to bet that even after just reading this blog post, you will feel like needle-turn appliqué is something you can tackle… and I’ll even give you the perfect place to start with a free pattern!